Infrastructure and Routing for Connected Objects lab

 Activate the STOMP plugin in the RabbitMQ broker.
 Write down the additional port(s) RabbitMQ server listens on.

+Install netcat-traditional (or netcat-openbsd) package.
 Use nc to create three clients (two subscribers and one publisher), like this:

 Finally, send two messages atomically, using a transaction.